sylvainhalle/Azrael/Readme.md

 Dependencies
 ------------

+This project is separated in two parts:

+- The `Core` folder generates a small JAR file that only defines the *interfaces* to support serialization.
-The library [json-lif](https://github.com/liflab/json-lif) should be in your classpath to use JSON serialization.
+- The other folders implement serialization in a variety of formats.
+For example, the `Json` folder generates provides a JSON serializer.
+These JARs may themselves have dependencies; for example, the library [json-lif](https://github.com/liflab/json-lif) should be in your classpath to use JSON serialization.

 Features
 --------